wwnorton/design-system-rfcs/accepted/0003-component-tabs.md

 A list of tab headers is displayed using the `TabList` and `Tab` components, allowing the user to interact and select the tab content they want to see.
 The contents of each tab is contained in a `TabPanel` component, all wrapped within a `TabPanels` container.

+## Definitions

+- `Controlled/uncontrolled or managed/unmanaged state`: The only state this component is interested in is which tab is the currently selected one.
+The controlled/uncontrolled distinction is about _who_ is responsible for managing this state.
+  - Controlled means that the parent (the component invoking the `Tabs` component) is responsible of managing this state, this way the user can **control the state however they want**.
+In order to use the component in controlled mode, the user must provide `selectedIndex` and `onChange` props to the `Tabs` component.
+  - Uncontrolled means that the state is managed internally by the `Tabs` component, the parent does not need to provide any specific props and **can't control the state**.
+In uncontrolled mode, the only thing that the parent can control is the default state for the initial render, this is done through the optional `defaultSelectedIndex` prop.
+- `Position index`: this refers to the position of a component relative to their parent.
+If they are the first child their position index would be 0, if they are the second it would be 1 and so on.

 ### Sub components

 - `<Tabs>` - The highest-order wrapper that contains all the other sub-components.
 Handles data management and distribution across it's children